Information on proper precautions to protect the health and safety of visitors at petting zoos or farms.

 - Temporary hand wash stations should be installed when permanent facilities are not immediately available.

-- Handwashing facilities must be accessible by all visitors, i.e. at the right heights for both children and adults or with raised standing areas provided for children (check to ensure setup does not a present tripping or falling hazard).
+- Hand washing facilities must be accessible by all visitors -- that is, at the right heights for both children and adults or with raised standing areas provided for children.
+Check to ensure setup does not a present tripping or falling hazard.

 - The public should not be permitted access to any animal enclosure except under the direct supervision of trained personnel.
 These enclosures should be kept locked outside of regular business hours.

-- Staff/Volunteers must report all animal bites or scratches, or other injuries resulting from animal contact to Health Protection Services with the Fraser Health Authority.
+- Staff and volunteers must report all animal bites or scratches, or other injuries resulting from animal contact, to Health Protection Services at Fraser Health.